Testing Immunotherapies in Syngeneic Models

 Charles River offers a broad range of syngeneic mouse models with well-characterized responses to known immune checkpoint inhibitors (e.g., anti-PDL-1, anti-PD-1, anti-CTLA-4), immune profiling, and genetic evaluation (e.g., whole exome sequencing, RNA-seq).
 With a portfolio of syngeneic models that are responsive to immunotherapies as well complimentary in vitro and in vivo models in patient-derived xenografts (PDX), humanized models, and target validation, Charles River is your ideal partner to advance your immuno-oncology pipeline.

-Access our syngeneic model data including check point inhibitor and whole exome sequencing (WES).
+Access our syngeneic model data including checkpoint inhibitor, whole exome sequencing (WES) and RNA-seq data.

 Histotype Cell Line Breast EMT-6-BRCA1(−/−), EMT-6-BRCA1(+/−), 4T1-BRCA1(+/−) Hepatoma Yoshida Leukemia C1498, L1210, P388 Lymphoma EL4 Mastocytoma P815 Plasmacytoma J558 Sarcoma EHS